Michael Shvo: Art projects

 Shvo has conceived several art projects, including Documents of Desire & Disaster, a retrospective of contemporary photographer David La Chapelle’s work.
 He partnered with Paul Kasmin Gallery & Serdar Bilgili, who owns the Akaretler area in Istanbul where the exhibition took place in December 2010.

 Shvo also created Getty Station, a public art installation at the former getty station on 10th avenue and 24th street in Manhattan.
 He purchased the property in early August 2013 and transformed into a sheep’s meadow with 25 sheep sculptures by Francois Xavier Lalanne.
 Shvo collaborated with Paul Kasmin Gallery for the exhibit.

 Shvo also curated the selling exhibition Les Lalanne: The Poetry of Sculpture along with Paul Kasmin at the S|2 Gallery of Sotheby's Auction House in New York.
 It included rare Lalanne sculptures in a midnight garden setting.

 In 2019 Shvo created an exhibition at the Raleigh Hotel, a property he had purchased the same year.
 Called "Les Lalanne at The Raleigh Gardens," it is a sculpture garden in memory of the French artist François-Xavier Lalanne.

-Awards and recognition
+Recognition

 Shvo was listed as one of "New York's City Shapers" by The New York Observer in 2007 and made the magazine's list of 100 Most Powerful People in New York Real Estate in 2008.
 He was also listed in Art+Auctions 2013 Power 100 List.

 Personal life

 Shvo resides in New York City and The Hamptons with his wife, Seren Shvo.
 The couple has two children, Emma and Judah.

+In 2016, Shvo was indicted on charges that included felony tax fraud and falsifying business records.
+He pleaded guilty to the charges in 2018, and paid $3.5 million in taxes and penalties.
+SHVO was subsequently removed from major development projects in New York City, including Aman New York at 730 Fifth Avenue and 125 Greenwich.